sharifisoroush/Reflection-Logger/README.md

-⭐ Reflection Logger 4.0 (password: peasypassword)
+⭐ Reflection Logger 5.0

+(password: peasypassword)

 Encrypted Personal Journaling Application (Windows, Closed Source) © 2025 Soroush Sharifi – All Rights Reserved

 📌 Overview

-Reflection Logger 4.0 is a private, encrypted journaling and reflection tool for Windows.
+Reflection Logger 5.0 is a private, password-protected, encrypted journaling and reflection tool for Windows.
 It is designed for personal use and is not open-source.
-Your reflections are securely stored using password-based encryption.
+Your reflections are securely stored using strong password-based encryption.

-This project is distributed as a Windows installer (.exe) for personal use or sharing.
+This project is distributed as a Windows installer (.exe) for personal use or sharing with trusted people.

 🛡️ Key Features

-✔ Password-based encryption (Fernet)
-✔ Create, edit, and view reflections
+✔ Password-based encryption using Fernet (AES + HMAC) ✔ Encrypted image attachments (full encryption, not just metadata) ✔ Create, edit, and view reflections
-✔ Image attachments + built-in slideshow viewer
 ✔ Tags, search, and filtering
 ✔ Pinned reflections for quick access
 ✔ Rich-text formatting (bold, italic, underline)